Westley-T/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 The side bearings of characters can be edited in FontForge’s Metrics Window in five ways:

 - Manually dragging each side bearing boundary.
 - Manually dragging a character.
-Note though that dragging a character will only effect the value of the left side bearing.
+Note though that dragging a character will only affect the value of the left side bearing.
 - Directly editing their value in the metrics tables of the Metrics Window.
 - Incremented / decremented by using the keyboard.
 - Using commands in the Metrics Window’s Metrics menu.